 Here are some reasons why it is important to wait until closing before the buyer moves into the newly purchased house:

 Attorney Dean Rindy can help real estate property owners resolve disputes, but if you contact him early enough in the process of selling your home, he can help you avoid them entirely.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.